GuoShi28/CBDNet/SomeISP_operator_python/isp_implement.md

 2. The noise map definition change to a more strict form.

    For sRGB denoising, the noise map is defined as 6-channel feature which represent the various of R,G,B and covariance of RG, GB, RB.

    For RAW denoising, the noise map is also defined as the various of the noise image, which is almost the same with original CBDNet paper.

-**Other Steps** ISP process to transfer raw nosie image back to sRGB space
+**Other Steps:** ISP process to transfer raw nosie image back to sRGB space

 The steps are the isp process and are the inverse steps of Step1 to Step4.